About

 Committee Assistant

-The committee assistants from the Senate and the House of Commons provide a wide range of specialized administrative services for the organization of committee meetings and the publishing of documents on the committee’s Website.
-The committee assistants work with the joint clerks to meet the needs of the joint committee.
+The committee assistant provides a wide range of specialized administrative services for the organization of committee meetings and the publishing of documents on the committee’s website.
+The committee assistant works with the clerk to meet the needs of the committee.

 Committee Analyst

-The Library of Parliament’s analysts provide authoritative, substantive, and timely research, analysis and information to all members of the joint committee.
+The Library of Parliament’s analysts, who are subject-matter experts, provide authoritative, substantive, and timely research, analysis and information to all members of the committee.
 They are part of the committee’s institutional memory and are a unique resource for parliamentarians.
-Supported by research librarians, analyst works individually or in multidisciplinary teams.
+Supported by research librarians, the analysts work individually or in multidisciplinary teams.

-Analysts can prepare: briefing notes on the subjects being examined; detailed study plans; lists of proposed witnesses; analyses of an issue with a list of suggested questions; background papers; draft reports; news releases; and/or formal correspondence.
-Analysts with legal training can assist the committee regarding any substantive issues that may arise during the consideration of bills.
+Analysts can prepare briefing notes on the subjects being examined, detailed study plans, lists of proposed witnesses, analyses of an issue with a list of suggested questions, background papers, draft reports, news releases, and formal correspondence.

 The Parliamentary Budget Officer (PBO)